-Your Kidde Combination Smoke and Carbon Monoxide Alarm is not a substitute for property, disability, life or other insurance of any kind.
+Your Kidde Combination Smoke & CO Alarm is not a substitute for property, fire, disability, life or other insurance of any kind.
 Appropriate insurance coverage is your responsibility.
 Consult your insurance agent.

-Removal of the front cover will void your warranty.
+Removal of the front cover will void the warranty.